leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Will early treatment be helpful for optic neuritis?
 - Do all optic neuritis need treatment?

-## intent: multiplesclerosis-condition-neuroophthalmology
-- What is multiple sclerosis and its complications?
-- What is multiple sclerosis?
-- What are the issues with multiple sclerosis?
-- Why is multiple sclerosis so serious?
-- Should I be worried if I am diagnosed with multiple sclerosis?
-- How does multiple sclerosis affect me?
-- What symptoms will I feel if I have multiple sclerosis?
-- How serious are the side effects of multiple sclerosis?
-- Is multiple sclerosis painful?
-- What organ does multiple sclerosis affect?
-- What are symptoms of multiple sclerosis?

 ## intent: multiplesclerosis-treatment_general-neuroophthalmology
 - How is multiple sclerosis treated?
 - What is the test to diagnose multiple sclerosis